Controlcommand()

 Blockly

-Each robot skill will accept a certain number of ControlCommand()s.
-Not all robot skills take the same commands.
-ARC will query each robot skill and ask, "What control commands do you accept?" and create a list for you.
-The list is presented in three places.
-Here are screenshots of each location to find the available ControlCommands() for all robot skills within the project.
+Each robot skill accepts a specific set of ControlCommand() parameters; not every skill supports the same commands.
+ARC queries each robot skill asking, "What control commands do you accept?" and presents the available commands in several places.
+Below are the locations where you can find the available ControlCommand() options for robot skills within your project.

 Cheat Sheet